DigitalPublishingToolkit/NN09/md/10Rules.md

 both shops, only half of the subjects chose the privacy-friendly variety.
 Apparently, we are not willing to pay a price for privacy.
 The costs of privacy are virtually zero.
-Although we keep insisting on how much we care about our data, it obviously is little more than lip service – a mantra that is socially accepted, but devoid of content:
+Although we keep insisting on how much we care about our data, ‘privacy is important!’, it obviously is little more than lip service – a mantra that is socially accepted, but devoid of content.
-‘privacy is important!’

 ## Echelon and Moore’s Law